 This one-pan apple bourbon pork tenderloin is a quick, easy, and tasty meal that you can make on a weeknight.
 It takes 30 to 40 minutes from start to finish.
 And you can make a salad, unpack lunchboxes, and help out with homework during the same time.

 The preparation of pork tenderloin in this recipe is similar to how I cook this cast iron chicken breast recipe.
 Season, sauté one side on the stovetop in a cast iron pan, then it all goes into a hot oven for the rest of the cooking time.

-The recipe is another example of how fruit goes well in savory dishes, like my chicken and apple meatballs, lamb meatballs with raisins, duck burgers with cherry ketchup, or caramelized onion and apple waffles.
+The recipe is another example of how fruit goes well in savory dishes, like my chicken and apple meatballs, lamb meatballs with raisins, duck burgers with cherry ketchup, apple pie baked beans, or caramelized onion and apple waffles.
 This time it’s pork and boozy bourbon apples with the sugar toned down a bit.